DigitaleDeltaOrg/C-API/README.md

 In our connected world, the data from these diverse systems needs to be combined to be able to produce meaningful data.

 But combining the data from these systems is not a trivial task.
 The systems have different query interfaces, different naming conventions, different export formats, etc. Some provide data in smaller sections (paging).
-Manually combining the data is error-prone, and since decisions may be made based on that data, potentially harmful.
+Manually combining the data is error-prone, and since decisions may be made based on that data, this can potentially be harmful.

-The C-API attempts to make gathering the data more... convenient.
+The C-API attempts to conveniently simplify the gathering process.
 It does that by providing a single, but flexible query format and export format.

 It has a plug-in architecture that allows additional data-sources to be added.
 The plug-ins take care of querying the data source using a standardised query format and returning the data in the standardised export format.